Mind0xP/Frida-Python-Binding/README.md

 ```

 # How-to install
-  * Make sure to use Python 3.x to run the script.
+  * Make sure to use Python 3.x.
   * install the dependecies by running:
     `pip install -r requirements.txt`